×

 When we asked people living in Malaysia about club and activities where newcomers can meet others, they responded:

 "Private clubs like Hyatt Saujana, Tropicana and Bukit Kiara are great for expats with families and young children.
 They are affordable too.
-Bukit Kiara has an equestarian club for kids and adults," commented one retiree living in Petaling Jaya, Malaysia.
+Bukit Kiara has an equestarian club for kids and adults," said a person in Petaling Jaya.

 What is life like in Malaysia?